quickapps/docs/eng/developers/search-engine.md

 ## Tips & Tricks

-Internally QuickApps stores searcheable information for each CCK Field independently, and one _global_ record which contains the information of every CCK Field plus Entity's concrete fields.
+Internally QuickApps stores searcheable information for each CCK Field separately, and one _global_ record which contains the information of every CCK Field plus Entity's concrete fields.